DoctorMcKay/node-blackvue/README.md

     - If you start two streams then end one, the other will stop receiving frames but will not emit `end`
 - It seems like streams may stop receiving frames without emitting `end` if you start downloading a recorded video from the camera.
 - Video streams are 704x480 @ ~10 FPS and around 400 kB/s.
-Each frame is a JPEG image.
+Each frame is a separately-compressed JPEG image.